 The Medical Library Association

-An oral history program was proposed at the 1977 Medical Library Association Board Meeting to provide one basis for the history of American medical librarianship and the Medical Library Association [by recording] in their own voices the memories, reminiscences and experiences of medical librarians.
+An oral history program was proposed in 1977 to provide history of American medical librarianship and the Medical Library Association by recording in their own voices the memories, reminiscences and experiences of medical librarians.
 An Ad Hoc Committee on the Feasibility of an Oral History Program recommended establishing a project to provide the basis for a history of the Association and for an understanding of the dynamics of medical librarianship.

 The Medical Library Association Oral History Program uses accepted oral history techniques to collect and preserve interviews with members.
 The original taped interviews and transcripts are kept in the Medical Library Association archives.
 The printed, soft-bound volumes of edited transcripts are made available through interlibrary loan from the National Network of Libraries of Medicine, (NN/LM).
 These volumes also include biographies, and in many cases photographs, of the interviewees.
 Victoria Pifalo and Diane McKenzie prepared summaries of forty-three interviews completed prior to 1998; these were published in the Bulletin of the Medical Library Association.

 A retrospective indexing project, coordinated by Dee Jones, AHIP, was completed in 2011.
 New indexes were prepared for 37 oral histories published before 2009 that lacked any index or had an inadequate index.
 The project followed indexing standards and used controlled vocabulary.
 Where an oral history has a new index, a link to the index is provided in the list of interviewees below.
 The complete history may be accessed through the instructions below.
 Histories without indexes on MLANET include indexes in the published copies.

 List of interviewees as of July 2012

 (* indicates not yet edited or not available)